 During your first semester in the program, you will choose to complete either the research track or the clinical track.
 Your choice should be made in close consultation with your advisor, considering your individual professional goals.
 Those selecting the thesis/research track will complete a thesis before graduating, including 6 hours of MFT 699R, Master's Thesis.
 Those selecting the project/clinical track will complete a clinical presentation before graduating, including 6 hours of MFT 698R, Master's Project.
-All other coursework is the same for both tracks.
+All other coursework is the same for both tracks, although each track has a different timeline.
+See Appendix S for more information.
 You will declare your track as part of your Program of Study which is due the end of January during your first year in the program.
 You have the option to change your track up to the end of your first Winter Semester.
 In order to change your track, you will need to send an email to the Graduate Program Manager with your faculty chair cc'd.